 🚫 Cons:

-- Heavier than others (almost 10 lbs)
+- Heavy compared to others (nearly 10 lbs)

 Travelpro Platinum Elite Luggage